Base class: Plugin

 Let the party begin

 You are able to listen for events now, but the real action takes place when accessing the various server, world or player functions.
-To do this, you need to get a reference to the server or world objects.
-The Plugin class offers getServer() and getWorld() methods (and a few more methods, check out the javadoc to get an overview).
+Both Server and World are static class, providing various static methods.

 Here is a more complex Plugin-class which listens for the PlayerCommandEvent (when a player enters a command) as well as the PlayerChatEvent (when a player writes a chat message):